Platform

 Who is eligible?

-• Non-profit housing cooperatives, new or existing.
+• Non-profit housing co-operatives.

-• Student housing cooperatives.
+• Student housing co-operatives.

-• Indigenous housing cooperatives.
+• Indigenous co-operatives.

 Who is not eligible